microbit-sam/microbit-docs/docs/ble/button-service.md

 ## Introduction

 This Bluetooth service is an optional part of the standard Bluetooth profile for the micro:bit.
 It is a passive service, that can operate transparently in the background as your main program is running.
 It provides live updates of the state of the physical buttons on the device to a connected Bluetooth master device such as a smartphone.
-You do not need to explicity address an API on the service to achieve this.
+You do not need to explicitly address an API on the service to achieve this.

 ## Enabling the Service